deltachat/deltachat-pages/gl/contribute.md

 - [Problemas Delta Chat iOS](https://github.com/deltachat/deltachat-ios/issues)
 - [Problemas entre Rust Core Library e Python](https://github.com/deltachat/deltachat-core-rust/issues)

-Sempre estamos á procura de desenvolvedoras e deseñadoras que queiran axudar e estén familiarizadas con C, Rust, Java, Swift, Javascript ou Python en Android, iOS, Windows, Linux ou Mac.
+We are always looking for developers and designers who want to help along and are familiar with C, Rust, Java, Swift, Javascript or Python on Android, iOS, Windows, Linux or Mac.
-O contrato típico é dunhas 20 horas semanais (se estás en Alemaña).
+We typically offer 20 hours per week contracts or employments (if based in germany).
-Non dubides en contactar (delta at merlinux eu) se tes interese en contribuír aos nosos esforzos!
+Please don't hesitate to reach out (delta at merlinux eu) if you are interested to help our efforts!

-# Fai unha doazón
+# Donate Money

-Se axudas a DeltaChat con cartos farás que o proxecto continúe adiante e medre como un proxecto independente que funciona ben e está orientado hacia as persoas usuarias:
+If you monetarily support DeltaChat you help it to stay and grow as an independent project that works and is oriented towards its users:

 - IBAN DE86100777770428658900, Dono da conta (indicalo sempre): Björn Petersen, BIC NORSDE51XXX
 - PayPal ou tarxeta de crédito: [paypal.me/deltachat](https://paypal.me/deltachat/20)